Vulnerable residential area: Demolition

 For redevelopment areas (see five year rule above), social housing must be reduced by 60%.
 Danmarks Radio notes that this can be achieved by demolition.

 In 2023, a plan was announced to demolish parts of Vejlby Parish (close to Aarhus), to ensure that it didn't get classified as vulnerable.

 In February 2023, the government approved plans to demolish parts of Bispehaven.
 The director of the board that owns the building claims that it would be scheduled for demolition even if it weren't on the list of vulnerable areas.

 Education

 Before children in vulnerable areas start school, they will undergo a Danish language test and be offered language training before the school starts.
 All children who are at least one year old and living in a vulnerable residential area are required to attend preschool for at least 25 hours per week in order to receive education in the Danish language and Danish traditions and norms, if the parents do not choose to take care of a similar instruction themselves.
 If the parents refuse to comply, they may forfeit receiving the normal Danish child benefit.

+Legal Issues

+Residents of housing areas deemed "parallel societies" took the Danish government to court over the issue of forced evictions.
+In February 2025, the European Court of Justice’s advocate general supported the plaintiffs’ argument that the parallel society designation was “direct discrimination based on ethnicity,” but a final decision by the court is pending.